TTK4130/ttk4130.github.io/docs/animation.rst

     theta, phi = sol.y[0], sol.y[2] # Extract trajectory polar coordinates

-Polar coordinates can be tricky to work with, so to make animation simpler we convert to cartesian
+Polar coordinates can be tricky to work with, so to make animation simpler we convert to Cartesian

 .. jupyter-execute::